-Diamonds, Crystals and Arrowheads…just some of the things you can hunt for in southwest Arkansas.
-If you would like more action, there is fishing, wild game hunting, kayaking and canoeing in the crystal clear waters of the Caddo River.
+Diamonds, Crystals and Arrowheads… just some of the things you can find in southwest Arkansas.
+If you would like more action, there is fishing, hiking, wild game hunting, kayaking and canoeing in the crystal clear waters of the Caddo River.

-The Caddo River is the first place that me and my family ever went kayaking; what a blast that was with our boys.
-It was so much fun to float down the river and enjoy the beautiful scenery along the way since this river is great for beginners.
+The Caddo River is the first place that my family and I ever went kayaking; what a blast that was with our boys.
+It was so much fun to float down the river and enjoy the beautiful scenery along the way.
 We had plenty of places to get out and picnic, swim, and fish.

 Want a quaint little get away?
 There is a cute, historic, little town in southwest Arkansas called Caddo Gap nestled in the Ouachita Forest and Mountains.
 It has a rich history of the Caddo Indians and evidence can be found in many areas.